 Contact one of our seniors if you're interested

-Or find the person you want to speak to on our members page.
+Or find the person you want to speak to on our active researchers page.

 Examples of previous masters projects:

 Sulfur poisoning and regeneration of CuZ for SCR - effect of SO2 /SO3 ratio.pdf

 Microemusion-tailoring of metal nanoparticles for catalysis.pdf